pratyushV-l/cardflash/README.md

 - Spaced Repetition
 - Please suggest future revisions, either through pull requests, or issues

+Please report to me if you find any bugs through the issues panel

 ## Getting Started

 Since this project has been made with flutter, it can be installed and used in two way.
-One way would be to look at the releases folder in the repo, and download it from there.
+One way would be to look at the releases folder in the repo, and download it from there.There, you will find a zip folder, which you can unzip, and use it portably, as long it stays in the folder.
 Another way is to... //continue later